rebsonoliveira/sql-server/samples/manage/sql-server-extended-security-updates/register.md

 ## <a name="RegBulk"></a> Bulk register SQL Server instances
 Bulk registering SQL Server instances to download an ESU package (if and when available) is done through uploading a CSV file.

-> [!IMPORTANT]
-> It's not required to register SQL Server instances for ESUs when running Azure Virtual Machines that are configured for Automatic Updates.
+**Important**: It's not required to register SQL Server instances for ESUs when running Azure Virtual Machines that are configured for Automatic Updates.
 For more information, see [Manage Windows updates by using Azure Automation](https://docs.microsoft.com/azure/automation/automation-tutorial-update-management).

 Customers that already have an inventory application that holds the required registration information can generate a CSV file from that inventory, following the the [CSV formatting requirements](#csv) later in this page.